ejwillemse/BAN313/chapter6.md

 reworkSimulation <- sample(x = outcomes, size = nRework, replace = TRUE, pOutcome)
 ```

-To see how many parts were unsucssessfully scrapped, we just need to count the number `FALSEs` in `reworkSimulation`.
+To see how many parts were unsucssessfully reworked, we just need to count the number `FALSEs` in `reworkSimulation`.
 This can be done using the `table` command, or by using:

 ```
 length(subset(reworkSimulation, reworkSimulation == FALSE))